Some structure theorems for algebraic groups: Some further developments

 Equivalently, $X$ is a $G$-scheme equipped with a base point $x \in X(k)$ such that the $G$-orbit of $x$ is schematically dense in $X$ and the stabilizer $\C_G(x)$ equals $H$.

 \begin{theorem} Let $G$ be an algebraic group and $H \subseteq G$ a subgroup scheme.
 Then $G/H$ has an equivariant compactification by a projective scheme. \end{theorem}

-\begin{proof} Consider a homogeneous space $G/H$.
-If $G$ is affine, then $H$ is the stabilizer of a line $\ell$ a some finite-dimensional $G$-module $V$ (see e.g. \cite[II.2.3.5]{DG}).
+\begin{proof} If $G$ is affine, then $H$ is the stabilizer of a line $\ell$ in some finite-dimensional $G$-module $V$ (see e.g. \cite[II.2.3.5]{DG}).
 Then the closure of the $G$-orbit of $\ell$ in the projective space of lines of $V$ yields the desired projective equivariant compactification $X$, in view of Proposition \ref{prop:orbit}.
 Note that $X$ is equipped with an ample $G$-linearized invertible sheaf in the sense of \cite[I.3 Def.~1.6]{MFK}.

 If $G$ is proper, then the homogeneous space $G/H$ is proper as well.
 So it suffices to check that $G/H$ is projective.
 For this, we may assume $k$ algebraically closed by using \cite[IV.9.1.5]{EGA}.
 Note that $H \subseteq H \cdot G^0 \subseteq G$ and the quotient scheme $G/H \cdot G^0$ is finite and \'etale, hence constant.
 So the scheme $G/H$ is a finite disjoint union of copies of $H \cdot G^0/G^0 \cong G^0/G^0 \cap H$.
 Thus, we may assume that $G$ is connected.
 If $\car(k) = 0$, then $G$, and hence $G/H$, are abelian varieties and thus projective.
 If $\car(k) > 0$, then Proposition \ref{prop:frob} yields that $G/\Ker(F^n_{G/k})$ is an abelian variety for $n \gg 0$; thus, $G/H \cdot \Ker(F^n_{G/k})$ is an abelian variety as well, and hence is projective.
 Moreover, the natural map $f : G/H \to G/H \cdot \Ker(F^n_{G/k})$ is the quotient by the action of the infinitesimal group scheme $\Ker(F^n_{G/k})$, and hence is finite.
 It follows that $G/H$ is projective.